diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/GlobalChatbot.tsx.md

         }
     }

-    class TheGalleryComponent {
+    class TheChatbotComponent {
-        private readonly oracle: TheOracleMind;
+        private readonly assistant: TheAssistantMind;
         private readonly scribe: TheFinancialDataScribe;

         constructor() {
-            this.oracle = new TheOracleMind();
+            this.assistant = new TheAssistantMind();
             this.scribe = new TheFinancialDataScribe();
         }